Connect to the World

 in Costa Rica

-Soak up the incredible scenery with adventure activities like kayaking, ziplining, jungle hikes, and more!
+Between classroom studies, soak up the incredible scenery on excursion activities like kayaking, ziplining, jungle hikes, and more!

 Dorms, with overnight excursions

 before scholarships & institutional aid

 Live with other Verto participants and learn alongside a tight-knit community of staff, instructors, and fellow travelers.
 Our experienced staff is on-site to support you and guide you towards a transformative first year abroad experience.

 Immerse yourself in Costa Rica’s scenery and culture as you dive into experiential learning courses offered by our Academic Provider.
 Study ecology while standing on top of a volcano, and do your Spanish homework with vendors at the local farmers market!